Simon Sez

 Simon Sez is a 1999 action film starring Dennis Rodman, Dane Cook, and John Pinette.
 The film was directed by Kevin Alyn Elders, and the score was composed by Brian Tyler.

-The film received extremely negative reviews and became a box office bomb.
+The film received negative reviews and grossed $292,152.

 Premise

-Interpol agent Simon goes on a mission in France to save a kidnapped girl and defeat an arms dealer.
+Interpol agent Simon goes on a mission in France to save a kidnapped woman and defeat an arms dealer.